Is vegan leather durable?

 | Chemical resistance | Variable depending on tanning | Variable depending on the material |

-Durability tests show that some vegan leathers, like pineapple leather known as Pinatex, exhibit excellent organic performance, while others made from synthetic materials, such as low-grade polyurethane, may wear out more quickly.
-In short, the durability of vegan leather cannot be generalized and will depend on its composition.
-The less plastic there is, the more resistant the leather will be!
+Durability tests show that certain vegan leathers, such as pineapple leather (Pinatex), exhibit excellent organic performance, while others made from synthetic materials, like low-grade polyurethane, can wear out more quickly.
+In short, the resistance of vegan leather cannot be generalized and will depend on its composition.
+The less plastic, the more resistant the leather will be!

 What types of materials are used to make vegan leather and what are their properties?